alejandrosanchezbecerra/qtm151spring2024/README.md

 ## Basic Setup

-Go to the "computing_setup" folder and follow:
+Go to the "computing_setup" folder and follow all the tutorials in order.

-- Installing Python Using Anaconda
-- Installing Visual Studio Code and Connecting it with Anaconda
-- GitHub 1 Getting Started